sjentsch/lsjDocs/lsj/Ch13_ANOVA_02.rst

 The previous discussion was fairly abstract and a little on the technical side, so I think that at this point it might be useful to see a worked example.
-For that, let’s go back to the clinical trial data that I introduced at the start of the chapter.
-The descriptive statistics that we calculated at the beginning tell us our group means: an average mood gain of 0.45 for the placebo, 0.72 for Anxifree, and 1.48 for Joyzepam.
+For that, let’s go back to the |clinicaltrial| data set that was introduced earlier in the chapter.
+The descriptive statistics that we calculated at the beginning tell us our group means: An average mood gain of 0.45 for the placebo, 0.72 for Anxifree, and 1.48 for Joyzepam.
 With that in mind, let’s party like it’s 1899\ [#]_ and start doing some pencil and paper calculations.
 I’ll only do this for the first 5 observations because it’s not bloody 1899 and I’m very lazy.
 Let’s start by calculating |SS_w|, the within-group sums of squares.
-First, let’s draw up a nice table to help us with our
+First, let’s draw up a nice table to help us with our calculations:
-calculations:

 ========= =======
 group     outcome